gingerchew/ginger.wtf-2024/src/posts/making-a-hit-counter-with-plausible.md

 ---
 title: Making a privacy respecting hit counter with Plausible analytics
 subtitle: Sometimes a bit of old Web 2.0 flavor is needed to add spice to life
-description: Adding a hit counter is easy and private using Plausible's aggregate API
+description: Adding a hit counter with Plausible is private and quick using their aggregate API
 tags:
     - success
     - eleventy